engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 + bootstrap@4.4.1
 + popper.js@1.16.1
 + jquery@3.0.0
-added 2 packages from 3 contributors, updated 4 packages and audited 27496 packages in 53.519s
+added 2 packages from 3 contributors, updated 4 packages and audited 27731 packages in 36.881s

+56 packages are looking for funding run `npm fund` for details

-found 48 vulnerabilities (47 low, 1 moderate)
+found 9 vulnerabilities (8 low, 1 moderate)
   run `npm audit fix` to fix them, or `npm audit` for details SUCCESS bootstrap and its peerDeps were installed successfully.